 The oral sleep appliance readjusts the position of the jaw and prevents the upper and lower jaw from grinding together during sleep.
 Oral sleep appliances have proven success at preventing bruxism.
 Many patients report feeling nearly immediate relief from painful symptoms after only a few nights of use.

 Restorative Dentistry for the Aftereffects of Teeth Grinding

 Bruxism takes a toll on your teeth if you’ve had the issue for a while.
 Many patients that seek treatment for teeth grinding also look to fix the effects that it leaves on their teeth.
 Dr. Dham often provides restorative treatments to fix worn-down teeth, chipped teeth, cracked teeth and other effects.
 We may recommend dental crowns or porcelain veneers if you have one or two affected teeth.
 If you have many teeth with issues, we may recommend a complete smile restoration using multiple treatments.

 Visit Westside Dental Center Today

 Dr. Dham is a highly trained, experienced and compassionate dentist serving patients in Plantation, FL and surrounding communities at Westside Dental Center.
-We take a personal and comprehensive approach to dental care, helping patients restore their smiles under one roof.
-We invite patients from communities in and around Fort Lauderdale, Coral Springs, Sun Rise, and Davie to visit us at our patient-focused dental care practice.
-To learn how comprehensive, personalized dentistry can help improve your smile, contact us at (954) 251-0640 or request a consultation online.
+We take a personal and comprehensive approach to dental care near you.
+We are accepting new patients from Fort Lauderdale, Sun Rise, Coral Springs and Davie.
+To schedule a teeth grinding consultation, contact us at (954) 251-0640 or request a consultation online anytime.